joshuadanpeterson/x-view-counter/WARP.md

 ## Project-Specific Notes

 - The script currently processes the "August 2025" sheet by default
-- API key is embedded in code (migration to Script Properties recommended)
+- API key now stored securely via Script Properties (set TWITTER_API_KEY in Project Settings)
 - View counts are formatted with thousand separators automatically
 - Failed URLs are logged but don't interrupt processing
 - The script supports both twitter.com and x.com URL formats
+- Code is modularized into separate files for better maintainability